strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 Another approach for models is using Interfaces.
 Interfaces are great because are only interpreted in compile time, doesn't use memory in runtime and are very expressive.
 If your model doesn't need to be computed (like `get fullName()` in the previous example), then is advisable to use Interfaces instead.

-Using Interfaces alos allows us to get advantage of some TypeScript features like `Pick<T>`.
+Using Interfaces allows us to get advantage of some TypeScript features like `Pick<T>`.
 With `Pick<T>` we can create Types from Interfaces, which is very handy in some situations, like creating a model and a record with fewer properties:

 ```typescript
 export interface User {